javalikescript/luajls/doc_topics/intro.md

 Constants should be written in uppercase characters separated by underscores, such as MAX_HEIGHT.
 Private fields and methods should start with an underscore.

+## Main principles

+This set of modules or libraries are meant to be simple, composable.
+The conventions are meant to organize and help understanting these libraries.